-Textbook:
+Textbook

 All course texts (poetry, fiction, and non-fiction) will be available in our Canvas course.
-For the 2 book-length novels, (Their Eyes Were Watching God by Zora Neale Hurston and Franny and Zooey by J.D.
-Salinger) hard copies are for sale in the bookstore.
+For the book-length novel we're reading, (Sula by Toni Morrison) hard copies are available for sale in the bookstore.

-Student Learning Outcomes:
+Student Learning Outcomes